 - First Impressions Community Exchange, Ministry of Agriculture, Food and Rural Affairs, Ontario, Canada (The program has been used by over 150 communities in Ontario since it was first shared in 2005).

 - First Impressions Saskatchewan, Saskatchewan Economic Development Association (SEDA), Saskatchewan, Canada

 - First Impressions Community Exchange, Ministry of Agriculture, Food and Rural Affairs, Manitoba, Canada

 - Ministry of Agriculture and Rural Development, Alberta, Canada.
 See also their YouTube video: https://www.youtube.com/watch?v=M-5WQ7lbsFY

 - First Impressions, Huck Boyd National Institute for Rural Development, Kansas State University

 - First Impressions, Greenville, Maine, Roger L. Merchant, Regional Extension Educator, UMaine Cooperative Extension utilized the First Impressions program in a tourism planning class (PRT470) to provide Greenville with an assessment and recommendations for their tourism industry.
-For a copy of the report and evaluation, click on the appropriate link.

 - Community Development, West Virginia University Extension